State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

-\Mod{Then, we evaluate the performance of reproducibility when the number of intervals in a sequence changes. } \Figref{fig:ModelingPerformanceWithNumOfIntervals03} also shows the scores of performance of reproducibility \Mod{of HSMM, IS-HSMM and ILP-HSMM. } The $x$-axis represents the number of intervals in a sequence, and the $y$-axis represents the score of modeling performance.
+Then, we evaluate the performance of reproducibility when the number of intervals in a sequence changes. \Figref{fig:ModelingPerformanceWithNumOfIntervals03} also shows the scores of performance of reproducibility of HSMM, IS-HSMM and ILP-HSMM.
+The $x$-axis {shows} the number of intervals in a sequence{.
+T}he $y$-axis {shows} the score of {performance of reproducibility}.
 The number of sorts observed in a sequence is $N=6$.
 One of the sorts is an interval.
-Results show that the performance of reproducibility of both model\Mod{s}\Mod{; HSMM and IS-HSMM} decrease as the number of intervals increases\Mod{, but that of IS-HSMM is higher than that of HSMM.} \Mod{Then, the results of ILP-HSMM is the highest performance in all models and it can obtain the highest performance regardless of the number of intervals. } Therefore, IS-HSMM can model the sequence with intervals more precisely than HSMM\Mod{, and ILP-HSMM can model it most precisely in all models}. \Mod{Comparing }two results\Mod{; HSMM and IS-HSMM, it ensures} that the proposed IS-HSMM can model the sequential data more precisely than HSMM by introducing \Mod{the special state, i.e., the}interval state\Mod{ and calculating the transition probability from the state prior to the interval state.
-In addition, the performance of IS-HSMM is much higher} especially when the states are few and even if many intervals exist in a sequence. \Mod{Comparing the other results; IS-HSMM and ILP-HSMM, it ensures that the proposed ILP-HSMM can model the sequential data more precisely than other models because it can represents the length of intervals directly in the model. }
+Results show that the performance of reproducibility of both models; HSMM and IS-HSMM decrease as the number of intervals increases, but that of IS-HSMM is higher than that of HSMM.
+Then, the results of ILP-HSMM is the highest performance in all models. {It} can obtain the highest performance {irrespective} of the number of intervals.
+Therefore, IS-HSMM can model the sequence with intervals more precisely than HSMM{.
+The} ILP-HSMM can model it most precisely {of} all models.
+Comparing two results {of} HSMM and IS-HSMM ensures that the proposed IS-HSMM can model the sequential data more precisely than HSMM by introducing the special state, i.e., the interval state and calculating the transition probability from the state {before} the interval state.
+In addition, the performance of IS-HSMM is much higher especially when the states are few and even if many intervals exist in a sequence.
+Comparing the other results {for} IS-HSMM and ILP-HSMM ensures that the proposed ILP-HSMM can model the sequential data more precisely than other models because it represents the length of intervals directly in the model.